-In addition to the responsibilities under freedom of information legislation there are obligations under the Public Contracts (Scotland) Regulations 2012 and the Procurement Reform (Scotland) Act 2014 to give tenderers involved in some tendering exercises the right to ask for information e.g. right to ask why a tender was not successful.
-The authority has the right to withhold information in some cases, subject to conditions within the Act.
+In addition to the responsibilities under freedom of information legislation there are obligations under the Public Contracts (Scotland) Regulations 2015 and the Procurement Reform (Scotland) Act 2014 which allows tenderers involved in regulated tendering exercises the right to ask for information e.g. right to ask why a tender was not successful.
+The authority has the right to withhold information in some cases, subject to conditions within section 34 of the Act.
 In exercising any decision to withhold information cognisance should be taken of the Board's responsibilities under freedom of information legislation.